Elektra (character): Personality and motivations

-Powers and abilities

-Elektra's primary abilities are a strong knowledge of martial arts and weaponry.
-Elektra learned ancient martial arts of China, Siam, and Japan.
-She is a master combatant with the Okinawan sai, her usual weapon of choice.
-She is also highly skilled with the katana, daggers, three-section staff, and shuriken.
-She is a master of many Japanese combat forms including Ninjutsu, Aikido and Karate.
-Elektra is an Olympic-level athlete, strong in gymnastics and swimming, with superior strength, speed, agility, reflexes, stamina, endurance, dexterity, reactions, coordination and balance.
-She is resistant to pain and extreme heat and cold.
-She is also able to keep to the shadows and move with such speed that she can remain unseen even in daylight.

-Elektra has the ability to mesmerize others, and as such make them see illusions or other phenomena.
-Elektra also has the ability to "throw" her mind into those of others.
-For instance, she was able to track down her enemy, Ken Wind, by temporarily "borrowing" people's minds and acting through them while she hunted around for her prey.
-This temporary mind control enables her to metaphorically sniff out the psyche, or intent, of her targets.
-Elektra can communicate telepathically with individuals possessing similar levels of mental discipline, such as the Chaste.
-She mastered this ability during training with The Hand, which mentally links her to The Beast, the demigod of The Hand.
-She is able to shield her mind from others.
-She can see glimpses of future events across precognitive visions.

 Themes and motifs

 Elektra stories tend to emphasize her characteristics as a sex symbol and femme fatale.
-For example, in the 1996 ongoing series she speaks of the "fevered desires" and "dark, sensual fantasies" she inspires in men.
 The Frank Miller stories in particular also explore madness, sadism, death, and mourning.
 The Elektra: Assassin miniseries is a satire on American culture and politics, in which idealistic justifications for US policy have hidden, obscene motives of dominance, lust, and self-destruction.
 Comics scholar Stefan Hall compares the work to Frank Miller's other major work of the same year, The Dark Knight Returns, pointing out that both works emphasize the violence of the Cold War.
 Elektra: Assassin depicts violence to a hyperbolic degree; Hall says it recalls Stanley Kubrick's A Clockwork Orange.

 Supporting characters

 Elektra was initially a supporting character for Daredevil, as an early girlfriend and an antagonist.
-He often appears in stories in which she is the main protagonist.
-She also commonly appears in a stories featuring Wolverine, who at one point refers to her as a "kindred spirit."
+He often appears in stories in which she is the main protagonist, and she has a continuing on-again, off-again romantic relationship with him.
+She also commonly appears in a stories featuring Wolverine.
 She also sometimes works together with Nick Fury and S.H.I.E.L.D.
+She also had a brief relationship with the Punisher, and she has joined him on two teams, the Thunderbolts and the Savage Avengers.
 Her primary antagonists and enemies include the Hand and Bullseye, who at one time succeeded in murdering her (although she was resurrected).